awslabs/mlspace/frontend/docs/user-guide/configuration.md

 Modify the Amazon EC2 instance types that you wish to make available to users within the following resources: Notebook instance, Training and HPO jobs, Transform jobs, and Endpoints.
 IAM permissions that control access to these instance types within the {{ $params.APPLICATION_NAME }} user interface and Jupyter Notebooks will automatically update.

+Note: if Dynamic IAM Roles are not being used (MANAGE_IAM_ROLES is set to false) then all instance types will always be allowed and this feature will be unavailable.

 ### Activated Services

 Activate or deactivate services within {{ $params.APPLICATION_NAME }}.
 IAM permissions that control access to these services within the {{ $params.APPLICATION_NAME }} user interface and Jupyter Notebooks will automatically update.
-Deactivated services will no longer appear within the {{ $params.APPLICATION_NAME }} user interface.
-Deactivating services will terminate all active corresponding jobs and instances associated with the service.
+Deactivated services will no longer appear within the {{ $params.APPLICATION_NAME }} user interface or be available for use within Notebooks.
+Deactivating services will suspend all active corresponding jobs and instances associated with the service.

+Note: if Dynamic IAM Roles are not being used (MANAGE_IAM_ROLES is set to false) then all services will always be active and this feature will be unavailable.

 ### EMR Config